Tweets by Stephanie Younger

 “More recently, white liberal feminists have been bullying young Black feminists into conveniently glossing over Biden’s actions, and they even expect us to do so when they tokenize Black women who are maintaining what we’re fighting.
 I see it as a type of feminism that idolizes politicians like Kamala Harris, who has bragged about sending Black youth through the school-to-prison pipeline and locking up their parents, and who has degraded people who advocate for schools, not prisons.
 I see it as type of feminism that silences the critiques of Black people affected by Kamala Harris’ actions and who are fighting for the abolition of what she maintains, which is the prison industrial complex.”“Black People Can’t Wait Every Four Years For Our Liberation,” by Stephanie Younger

-Recently, liberals have been silencing the critiques of Black abolitionist feminists by demanding that we ‘just let people rest and enjoy things,’ after toppling one white supremacist only to replace him with another white supremacist.
+Recently, those who have been silencing the critiques of Black abolitionist feminists were demanding that we “just let people rest and enjoy things,” after toppling one white supremacist only to replace him with another white supremacist.
 It is not an act of revolution to ‘rest’ and ‘enjoy things’ at the expense of Black lives.
 Demanding that Black women let people ‘rest’ and celebrate those who advocate for state violence, while robbing us of our agency to rest and grieve Black folks who have been murdered by the police is an act of violence.
 In June of 2020, I did not have a lot of time to rest and grieve when my inbox was filled with messages demanding that I do the emotional labor of ‘educating’ those who believe that I exist for their consumption.
-I also did not get to rest when the best ‘solidarity’ white liberals extended to the fight for Black lives was a black square on Instagram, let alone going to one protest for a photo op.
+I also did not get to rest when the best ‘solidarity’ white liberals extended to the fight for Black lives was a black square on Instagram, let alone going to one protest for a photo opportunity.

-Seeing the black squares, and the performative ‘protest pics’ on Instagram was when I realized that so many people see Black trauma as a trend.
-This was followed by TikTok users who made memes about Black women who have been murdered by the police, and then Instagram accounts who co-opted and watered down the radical language of Black liberationists for their pastel-colored infographics.
-Some have used murdered Black people’s names to put two architects of the prison industrial complex on a pedestal.
-By weaponizing the language of Black liberationists against other Black liberationists to shame them into seeking freedom from the electoral system, liberals embody the white conservatives who weaponize the language of Dr. Martin Luther King Jr. to shame Black protestors.
+Seeing the black squares, and the performative ‘protest pics’ on Instagram was a wake-up call for me to realize that so many people see Black trauma as a trend, and that it is co-opted to maintain capitalism.
+This was followed by TikTok users who made memes about Black women who have been murdered by the police, and then Instagram accounts who watered down the radical language of Black liberationists for their pastel-colored infographics.
+Some have used murdered Black people’s names, the language of Black liberationists and weaponized them against Black people, to shame us into seeking freedom from the electoral system.
+In doing so, liberals embody the conservatives who weaponize the language of Black liberationists to tone police protests.

-Given the fact that many liberals spent the rest of 2020 telling Black abolitionist feminists in our own spaces that the “stakes are too high right now” to critique the white moderate and to show up for Black lives, I was unsurprised to find that they were not actually going to “hold them accountable.”
-In April of 2020, I wrote that a Biden presidency would be my biggest fear, in the sense that many folks are now becoming complacent, and therefore comfortable with not showing up for Black lives.
-They are becoming comfortable with the existence of a police state, a carceral state, and imperialism.
-Liberals who only “listen to Black women” who are exploiters of other Black women will continue to silence Black women who are abolitionist feminists.
-Liberals who spent four years claiming to have cared about Black lives will continue to disrupt Black women’s agency to grieve Black people who have been murdered by the state, by suggesting that “things could be worse.”
-Black women deserve so much better, and more, especially our space to root ourselves in keeping us safe, beyond seeking freedom from the electoral system or the architects of the prison industrial complex.
+Given the that many liberals spent the remainder of 2020 telling Black abolitionist feminists in our own spaces that the “stakes are too high right now” to not appease the white moderate, I was unsurprised to find that they were not actually going to “hold them accountable.”
+In April of 2020, I wrote that a Biden presidency would be my biggest fear, in the sense that many liberals would become complacent with the idea of not showing up for Black lives, as long as the attack on Black life is orchestrated by those who share their political affiliation.
+Liberals who only “listen to Black women” who are exploiters and incarcerators of other Black women will continue to silence Black women who are abolitionist feminists.
+Liberals who spent the past four years claiming to have cared about Black lives will continue to disrupt our agency to grieve Black people who have been murdered by the state, by suggesting that “things could be worse.”
+Black women deserve so much better, and much more, especially the agency to root ourselves in keeping us and each other safe, beyond seeking freedom from the electoral system, or the prison industrial complex.